A Relative Inexact Proximal Gradient Method with an Explicit Linesearch: Numerical Experiments

 Each matrix $W$ was normalized to have a unit Frobenius norm, with an additional step of centering each column.
 Subsequently, the resulting matrices were multiplied by a constant, which plays a crucial role in controlling the Lipschitz constant of the function $f$.
 The experiments were conducted using the Python programming language, which was installed on a machine equipped with a 3.5 GHz Dual-Core Intel Core i5 processor and 16 GB of 2400 MHz DDR4 memory.

 In Tables~\ref{table1} and \ref{table2}, we report the Lipschitz constant of the gradient of $f$ (denoted as Lips), the number of outer iterations (O-IT), the number of inner iterations (I-IT), the number of linesearch iterations (LS-IT), and the total running time in seconds (Time).
-The results indicate that, in terms of CPU times, the IPG-ELS method outperforms the other two methods.
-This efficiency can be attributed to two main factors: (i) the PG-ELS method requires a significantly higher number of inner iterations to solve the proximal subproblem "exactly", and (ii) the IPG-FixStep method employs a small stepsize of $1/L$ in the gradient step.
+The results indicate that, in terms of CPU times, the IPG-ELS method outperforms the other three methods.
+This efficiency can be attributed to two main factors: (i) the PG-ELS and Tseng-MFBS methods require significantly more inner iterations to solve the proximal subproblem "exactly", and (ii) the IPG-FixStep and Tseng-MFBS methods employ small stepsizes of $1/L$ and $0.9/L$, respectively, in the gradient step.